-Furthermore, the bill establishes a new provision that makes it a crime of the fourth degree for any person who knowingly fails to cooperate with investigations of child abuse or neglect conducted by the Division of Child Protection and Permanency or other designated entities within the Department of Children and Families.
-This legislative change aims to strengthen the accountability of individuals in reporting and cooperating with child protection efforts, thereby enhancing the overall safeguarding of children in New Jersey.
+Furthermore, the bill introduces a new provision that makes it a crime of the fourth degree for any person who knowingly fails to cooperate with investigations of child abuse or neglect conducted by the Division of Child Protection and Permanency or other designated entities within the Department of Children and Families.
+This legislative change aims to strengthen the enforcement of child protection laws and ensure that individuals fulfill their responsibilities in reporting and cooperating with investigations related to child abuse and neglect.

 Statutes affected: Introduced: 9:6-8.14